 - 5.19.1 Inappropriate Graphics The event organizer reserves the right to disapprove any graphic it deems offensive. - 5.19.2 Sponsored Graphics Teams must reserve a space 10" (horizontal) by 10" (vertical) on both sides of the vehicle for official event graphics.
-The sponsor graphics location should be near the front of the solar car. - 5.20 Umbilical Cord To position a solar car's solar array in a favorable position for charging, an umbilical cord may be used.
-This cord must be carried on the solar car.
+The sponsor graphics location should be near the front of the solar car. - 5.20 Tires All tires must be loaded and inflated per manufacturer's guidelines.
+No tire may be inflated at pressures higher than what is written on the tire's sidewall or manufacturer's data sheets.